 California counties have a unique perspective on the state's Medicaid program, Medi-Cal.
-Counties are charged with preserving the public health and safety of communities; they also operate health plans, provide direct services, specialize in care for patients with complex social needs, conduct eligibility for benefits, and bear a significant amount of risk for financing the program.
-As the local public health authority, counties are vitally concerned about health outcomes.
+Counties are charged with preserving the health and safety of communities; they also operate health plans, provide direct services, specialize in care for patients with complex social needs, conduct eligibility for benefits, and bear a significant amount of risk for financing the program.
+As the safety net and jurisdiction charged with protecting the publics' health, counties are vitally concerned about health outcomes.
 Undoubtedly, changes to the Medi-Cal program, including efforts to integrate and coordinate care for Medi-Cal enrollees, will affect all counties.